-You recognize the signs, silvery trails along the path, holes in your prize plants and vegetables – the slugs have found their way into your garden, and quite possibly your home!
+You recognize the signs, silvery trails along the path, holes in your prize plants and vegetables – the slugs have found their way into your garden and quite possibly your home!

-However they can be distressing to many so here are a few home remedies – and old wives tales!
+However, they can be distressing to many, so here are a few home remedies – and old wives tales!

-There are many products available to buy – from pellets to ‘slug grabbers’ to ready made ‘beer traps’ – but many home remedies can be just as effective:
+There are many products available to buy – from pellets to ‘slug grabbers’ to ready-made ‘beer traps’ – but many home remedies can be just as effective:

-Crushed Egg Shells, Lava Rock, Ashes or Hair Clippings – scatter around your favourite plants or vegetables and these sharp edges should at least slow the slugs down.
+Crushed Egg Shells, Lava Rock, Ashes or Hair Clippings – scatter around your favourite plants or vegetables, and these sharp edges should at least slow the slugs down.

-Beer Trap – bury a plastic cup in the soil with the rim slightly raised above ground and add a little beer.
+Beer Trap – bury a plastic cup in the soil with the rim slightly raised above the ground and add a little beer.
 The slugs will be enticed by the smell and fall in.

-Irrigation – studies have shown that watering your garden in the morning, rather than at night can reduce slug invasion by around 80%
+Irrigation – studies have shown that watering your garden in the morning rather than at night can reduce slug invasion by around 80%

 Please remember that some slug treatments can harm your pets, so always choose a pet-friendly option.
 Also, slugs themselves can be dangerous for dogs as they carry worm larvae associated with lungworms.